 Completed manuscripts should be submitted as a single .doc or .docx file (no other file formats will be accepted).
 The manuscript must meet the following criteria:

-- Indent the first line of each paragraph, and do not put blank lines between paragraphs.
+- Indent the first line of each paragraph, and do not put extra whitespace between paragraphs.

 - Make the first page a cover page with title and author contact info.